COVID-19 - New Restrictions

 Apply to become a Registered Indian under the Indian Act.

-Find out how the Government of Saskatchewan consults with First Nation and Métis communities about issues that may adversely impact Treaty or Aboriginal rights.
+Find out how the Government of Saskatchewan consults with First Nation and Métis communities about issues that may adversely impact Treaty or Indigenous rights.

 Find information that can help you access forms related to Status applications and learn about Aboriginal human rights.